GerritCodeReview/plugins_code-owners/resources/Documentation/how-to-use.md

 1. To add code owners for the files in your change, click on `SUGGEST OWNERS` or `ADD OWNERS` next to the `Code Owners` submit requirement.
+\
 ![suggest code owners from change page](./suggest-owners-from-change-page.png "Suggest code owners from change page")

-2. The Reply dialog opens with the code owners section expanded that shows the code owners suggestions.
+2. The Reply dialog opens with the code owners section expanded that shows the code owner suggestions.
 Code owners are suggested by groups of files which share the same code owners.
+\
 ![owner suggestions](./owner-suggestions.png "owner suggestions")

 3. Hover over a file group to view the list of files and their full file paths.
+\
 ![suggestion file groups](./suggestions-file-groups.png "suggestion file groups")

 4. Click on user chips to select a code owner for each file or file group.
    The selected code owner is automatically added to the reviewers section and automatically selected on other files / file groups that this code owner owns (if applicable).
+\
 ![add or modify reviewers from suggestions](./add-owner-to-reviewer.png "add owner to reviewer")

 5. Click `SEND` to notify the code owners you selected on your change.